 Should I use Organic Tomatoes in Pico de Gallo and Salsa recipes?

 Yes!
-Tomatoes are a big part of the Environmental Working Group's Dirty Dozen.
-Tomatoes are a heavily sprayed crop, so organic tomatoes are worth the additional expense.
-Please wash them well before consuming.
+Tomatoes are a big part of the Environmental Working Group's Dirty Dozen report of 2022.
+Because they're so sweet, tomatoes are a heavily sprayed crop.
+Organic tomatoes are definitely worth the additional expense.
+Please wash them well before consuming them.

 What's a Good Alternative For Tortilla Chips?